ViralTexts/gtr-clusters/clusters/18571114-sn85025181-AMothersInfluence.md

 <table style="width: 100%;"><tr><td style="width: 50%">

+A MoTHER&#x27;s INFLUENCE.
+How touching
 the tribute of thr Hon.
 T. H. Benton, to his
 mother&#x27;s influence:
-&quot;My mother asked me never to use tobac
+&quot;My mother asked me never to use tobac­
 co, and I have never touched it from that
 that time to the present day; she asked me
 not to game, and I have never gamed, and I
 cannot tell who is winning and who is losing
 in games that can be played.
-She admonish
+She admonish­
-ed me too against hard drinking; and what
+ed me too against hard drinking; and what­
 ever capacity for endurance I may have at
-present, and whatever usefulness I may at
+present, and whatever usefulness I may at­
 tain in life, I attribute to having complied
 with her pious and correct wishes.
 When I
 was seven years of age, she asked me not to
 drink, and I then made a resolution of total
 abstinence, at a time when I was the sole
 constituent member of my own body, and
-that I have adhered to it through all time, I
+that I have adhered to it thro ugh all time, I
 owe to my mother
 </td></tr></table>